Tablelands railway line: Passenger services

-In 1936 demand from tourists wanting to travel through the Barron River gorge section resulted in the introduction of what is today known as the Kuranda Scenic Railway service.
+In 1936, demand from tourists wanting to travel through the Barron River gorge section resulted in the introduction of what is today known as the Kuranda Scenic Railway service.

 A daily railmotor ran from Cairns to Ravenshoe and return.

-A twice weekly mixed train (marketed as "The Last Great Train Ride") ran from Cairns to Forsayth until 1995, when it was replaced by the Savannahlander tourist service.
+A twice-weekly mixed train (marketed as "The Last Great Train Ride") ran from Cairns to Forsayth until 1995, when it was replaced by the Savannahlander tourist service.

 Suburban services

 Frequent daily passenger services were provided between Cairns and Redlynch from 1927 to 1969.

 Rail ambulance

-One of the last rail ambulances in Queensland was based at Mareeba until 1990.
+One of the last rail ambulances in Queensland was based at Mareeba with the last patient transported in 1983.

+Heritage listings

+Sections of the line which are heritage-listed include: